sheepla/awesome-for-oneliner/README.md

 - [imagemagick](https://imagemagick.org/index.php) - A tool to create, edit, compose, or convert digital images

 - [textimg](https://github.com/jiro4989/textimg) - Command to convert from color text (ANSI or 256) to image

+## Video Processing

+- [ffmpeg](https://ffmpeg.org/) - An incredibly powerful tool for video processing and conversion

 ## Execution Environment